Pennmark/Surveyor-Elite/README.txt

 --------------------------------------------------------------------------------------------

-C.  EDIT  /Surveyor-Elite/php/_config/class._connect.inc.php TO WORK WITH YOUR DATABASE.
+D.  EDIT  /Surveyor-Elite/php/_config/class._connect.inc.php TO WORK WITH YOUR DATABASE.

 1. Assign the Object connecting the database.
 Lines 5 to 8 of this file, in the "_SplRs1" function, has the following: